tidymodels/textrecipes/cran-comments.md

 ## Release Summary

-This is the 7th CRAN release of textrecipes.
+This is the 8th CRAN release of textrecipes.

-This version fixes the noLD problem causing textrecipes to be removed from CRAN on 2020-05-20
+Add 1 new function and extra functionality to old functions.

 ## Test environments
 * local R installation, R 4.0.0